dalmo1991/superflexPy/doc/components.rst

 element and distributes them to several downstream elements.

-The behavior of a splitter in SuperflexPy is controlled by two matrices: direction and weight.
-The "direction" controls which of the input fluxes each downstream element receives, and in which order.
-The "weight" defines the proportion of each of the input fluxes that goes into each the downstream element.
+The behavior of a splitter in SuperflexPy is controlled by two matrices:
+"direction" and "weight".
+The direction specifies *which* input fluxes contribute (even fractionally) to the downstream elements and in which order.
+The weight defines the *proportion* of each of the input fluxes that goes into each the downstream element.

-Looking at the picture, S receives 3 input fluxes, which are indexed based on their order: red (index 0), black (index 1), and blue (index 2).
-E2 receives the black flux as first input, and the blue flux as second input, and does not receive the third flux.
-E3 receives the blue flux as first input, the red flux as second input, and does not receive the black flux.
-This information is represented by the direction matrix D, which is represented as follows:
+Looking at the picture, element S receives 3 input fluxes, which are coloured and indexed according to their order: red (index 0), black (index 1), and blue (index 2).
+Element E2 receives the black flux as first input (index 0), and the blue flux as second input (index 1), and does not receive any portion of the third flux.
+Element E3 receives the blue flux as first input (index 0), the red flux as second input (index 1), and does not receive any portion of the black flux.

+This information is represented by the direction matrix :math:`\mathbf{D}` as
+follows:

 .. math::
-   D=
+   \mathbf{D}=
    \begin{pmatrix}
    1 & 2 & \textrm{None}\\
    2 & 0 & \textrm{None}
    \end{pmatrix}

-The direction matrix is a 2D matrix that has as many columns as the number of fluxes and as many rows as the number of downstream elements.
-The row index refers to the downstream element (in this case row 1 refers to E2, and row 2 to E3), whereas the column index refers to the input flux to the element, which should be in the order the element is expected to receive the inputs (e.g. if an element is supposed to receive black and red flux as input in a prescribed order, the inputs should respect this order).
+The direction matrix is a 2D matrix with as many columns as the number of fluxes and as many rows as the number of downstream elements.
+The row index refers to a downstream element (in this case the first row refers to element E2, and the second row to element E3).
+The column index refers to the input fluxes received by to the downstream element.
+Note that care must be taken when indexing the elements and fluxes to correctly reflect the intended model structure.

-The value of the matrix element can be an integer referring to the index of the input flux to S, or :code:`None`, if an input flux to S does not reach a downstream element.
+The values of :math:`\mathbf{D}` can be an integer referring to the index of the input flux to the splitter S, or :code:`None` if an input flux to the splitter S does not reach a downstream element.

 As such, the direction matrix can be used to select the fluxes and change the order in which they are transmitted to downstream elements.

+Next, we consider the weight matrix, which describes the fraction of each flux directed to each downstream element.
 The red flux is taken entirely by element E3, the black flux is taken entirely by element E2, and the blue flux is split at 30% to E2 and 70% to E3.
-This information is represented by the weight matrix W, which is represented as
+This information is represented by the weight matrix :math:`\mathbf{W}` as follows:
-follows:

 .. math::
-   W=
+   \mathbf{W}=
    \begin{pmatrix}
    0 & 1.0 & 0.3\\
    1.0 & 0 & 0.7
    \end{pmatrix}

-The weight matrix has the same dimensionality of the direction matrix.
-The row index refers to the downstream element, in the same order as the D matrix, whereas the column index refers to the input flux to S. The value of the matrix elements represents the weight of each input flux to S in the downstream element.
-In the example, the first downstream element (first row of the matrix
+The weight matrix has the same shape as the direction matrix.
+The row index refers to the downstream element, in the same order as in the direction matrix :code:`\mathbf{D}`, whereas the column index refers to the input flux to the splitter S.

-W) receives 0% of the first (red) flux, 100% of the second (black) flux, and 30% of the third (blue) flux.
+The value of the matrix elements represents the fraction of each input flux received by the splitter S and directed to the downstream element.
+In the example, the first downstream element (first row of the matrix W) receives 0% of the first (red) flux, 100% of the second (black) flux, and 30% of the third (blue) flux.

 Note that, as a quick check, the columns of the weight matrix should sum up to 1 to ensure conservation of mass.